urosaar/urosaar/ReadMe.md

 # 💫 About Me:
 Hi!
-I’m a student at 1337, passionate about C/C++ programming and game development.<br>I love bringing ideas to life through code — especially by creating fun and interactive games.<br><br>🎮 Currently learning more about game logic, graphics, and AI.<br>💡 Always exploring new ways to improve my coding skills and build cool projects.
+I’m a software engineer student , passionate about C/C++ programming and game development.<br>I love bringing ideas to life through code — especially by creating fun and interactive games.<br><br>🎮 Currently learning more about game logic, graphics, and AI.<br>💡 Always exploring new ways to improve my coding skills and build cool projects.

 ## 🌐 Socials: